30 Best Christmas Movies on Hallmark

 2. A Christmas Visitor (2002)

-In the holiday drama ‘A Christmas Visitor,’ masterfully directed by Christopher Leitch, the McBride family deals with the enduring grief of losing their son in the Vietnam War years earlier.
-Amidst strained relationships and unresolved emotions, their Christmas takes an unexpected turn with the arrival of a mysterious guest on Christmas Eve.
+In the holiday drama ‘A Christmas Visitor,’ masterfully directed by Christopher Leitch, the Boyajian family deals with the enduring grief of losing their son, John, in the Gulf War (1991) years earlier, not celebrating the occasion ever since.
+Amidst strained relationships and unresolved emotions, their Christmas takes an unexpected and positive turn with the arrival of a mysterious guest named Matthew, who is almost the same age as John and is a Gulf War veteran.
 Meredith Baxter, William Devane, and Dean McDermott deliver strong performances, portraying the family’s journey through themes of forgiveness, healing, and the transformative power of reconciliation during the festive season.
 ‘A Christmas Visitor’ poignantly illustrates how the holiday spirit can bring hope and renewal to those touched by loss and longing.
+The movie can be streamed here.

 1. Ghosts of Christmas Always (2022)

-Directed by Rich Newey and starring Kim Matula and Ian Harding, ‘Ghosts of Christmas Always‘ unfolds as Katherine, embodying the Ghost of Christmas Present, guides a soul to rediscover his Christmas spirit.
+Directed by Rich Newey and starring Kim Matula and Ian Harding, ‘Ghosts of Christmas Always‘ unfolds as Katherine (Matula), embodying the Ghost of Christmas Present, guides a soul, Peter (Harding), to rediscover his Christmas spirit.
 This year, however, brings an unexpected twist that challenges Katherine and her charge.
-Through its unique blend of supernatural intrigue and heartfelt holiday themes, the film encapsulates audiences with its imaginative storytelling and poignant messages of redemption and second chances.
+Through its unique blend of supernatural intrigue and heartfelt holiday themes, the film encapsulates imaginative storytelling and poignant messages of redemption and second chances.
 ‘Ghosts of Christmas Always’ offers a refreshing take on the Christmas movie genre, making it a must-watch addition to any Christmassy viewing list.
 You can watch the film here.

 Read More: Best Hallmark-Like Holiday Movies on Netflix